ChenPaulYu/DJtransGAN-dg-pipeline/README.md

 ```

 - `--match` :  speicify the mixabiltiy estimaiton approach.
-	- None: random pick one segment as best candidate
+	- None: random pick one segment as matching result.
-	- rule: use muscial rule to filter out the data and random pick one segment as best candidate.
+	- rule: use musical rule to filter out the data and random pick one segment as matching result.
-	- nn: use neural netwrok (SEN form [music puzzle game](https://github.com/remyhuang/music-puzzle-games)) to pick one segemnt as best candidate.
+	- nn: use neural network (SEN form [music puzzle game](https://github.com/remyhuang/music-puzzle-games)) to pick one segemnt as matching result.
-	- all: use muscial rule to filter out the data and use neural network to pick one segment as best candaite from filted data.
+	- all: use musical rule to filter out the data and use neural network to pick one segment as matching result.
 - `--n_core` :  the number of mutlti-processor you want to use.
-- `--n_sample` :  the maxium number of sample for mixability estimation (speed up the training).
+- `--n_sample` :  the maximum number of sample for mixability estimation to speed up the training.

 ### Mix generation
-To train the DJtransGAN, we still need a professional DJ mix as reference for GAN to learn.
-Thus, you can run the script in `script/create_mix.py` to get such dataset.
+To train the DJtransGAN, we still need a professional DJ mix as a reference for GAN to learn.
+Thus, you can run the script in `script/create_mix.py` to get a such data.
+Please remember to provide essential material to `MIX_DIR.`

 ```